codatio/codat-docs/docs/integrations/accounting/xero/xero-app-partner-program.md

 It can take several months to become a Xero App Partner, so we advise you to begin the process well before you need to connect more than 25 Xero users via your integration.

-We recommend speaking with your Codat account team before you apply for partnership.
+We recommend speaking with your account manager at Codat before you apply for partnership.
 When you are ready to start, we will introduce you to Xero’s Partnerships team.

 #### Types of App Partners

 - Financial Services Partners (e.g. Bank Feeds, Lending, and Payments use cases)
 - App Store Partners (all other use cases)

 Some Financial Services use cases are not eligible for Xero Partnership.
-Speak to your Codat account team for guidance on how Xero categorizes your use case.
+Speak to your Codat account manager for guidance on how Xero categorizes your use case.

 #### Steps required to become an App Partner